 Renovation Project Temporarily Closes Volcano House

 Volcano House, the park’s National Register hotel, occupies a spectacular location on the caldera rim.
-Be aware that Volcano house was closed on January 1, 2010 for a renovation project that includes seismic retrofitting, fire suppression upgrades, and interior improvements.
-The project is expected to take four to six months.
-For additional information during the renovation period, contact the park directly.
-When normal operations resume, you can contact Volcano House at (808) 967-7321, via email at , or online at www.volcanohouse.com.
+The Volcano house was closed on January 1, 2010 for a renovation project that included seismic retrofitting, fire suppression upgrades, and interior improvements.
+The restoration work has been completed, and the lodge reopened to the public in June 2013.

 Bring Your Own Food

 Volcano House is the only place in the park that serves meals.
-Since Volcano House is closed for renovations the first four to six months of this year, you’ll not be able to get food on the premises.
 There are restaurants and fast fooderies in Volcano Village just outside the park entrance.

 Wheelchair accessibility and availability are pretty good at this park.
 If these are concerns, be sure to visit this site for more specific information.